getify/You-Dont-Know-JS/async & performance/ch6.md

 } );
 ```

-Here, the ostensible intent is to find out how much slower the custom `mySort(..)` comparator is than the built-in default compartor.
+Here, the obvious intent is to find out how much slower the custom `mySort(..)` comparator is than the built-in default compartor.
 But by specifying the function `mySort(..)` as inline function expression, you've created an unfair/bogus test.
-Here, the second case is not only testing a custom user JS function, but it's also testing creating a new function expression for each iteration.
+Here, the second case is not only testing a custom user JS function, **but it's also testing creating a new function expression for each iteration.**

-Would it surprise you to find out that if you run a test like the above but to isolate only for inline function expression versus a pre-declared function, the inline function expression can be from 2% to 20% slower!?
+Would it surprise you to find out that if you run a test like the above but to isolate only for creating an inline function expression versus using a pre-declared function, the inline function expression creation can be from 2% to 20% slower!?

-Unless your intent with this test *is* to consider the inline function expression "cost", a better/fairer test would put `mySort(..)`'s declaration in the page setup -- don't put it in the test `setup` as that's unnecessary redeclaration for each cycle -- and simply reference it by name in the test case: `x.sort(mySort)`.
+Unless your intent with this test *is* to consider the inline function expression creation "cost", a better/fairer test would put `mySort(..)`'s declaration in the page setup -- don't put it in the test `setup` as that's unnecessary redeclaration for each cycle -- and simply reference it by name in the test case: `x.sort(mySort)`.

 Building on the previous example, another pitfall is in opaquely avoiding or adding "extra work" to one test case that creates an apples-to-oranges scenario: